 3.1.5 Installation of Flexible Elastomeric Cellular Insulation Install flexible elastomeric cellular insulation with seams and joints sealed with rubberized contact adhesive.
 Flexible elastomeric cellular insulation shall not be used on surfaces greater than 220 degrees F. Stagger seams when applying multiple layers of insulation.
-Protect insulation exposed to weather and not shown to have vapor barrier weatherproof jacketing with two coats of UV resistant finish or PVC or metal jacketing as the surfaces.
-Insulation seals at seams and joints shall not be capable of being pulled apart one hour after application.
-Insulation that can be pulled apart one hour after installation shall be replaced.
+Protect insulation exposed to weather and not shown to have vapor barrier weatherproof jacketing with two coats of UV resistant finish or PVC or metal jacketing as recommended by the manufacturer after the adhesive is dry and cured.